truenas/documentation/content/CORE/CORETutorials/Sharing/NFS/NFSShare.md

 ---
 title: "NFS Share Creation"
-description: "Creating a Network File Share (NFS) on TrueNAS"
+description: "This article provides information on how to create a Network File Share (NFS) on your TrueNAS."
 weight: 10
 aliases: /core/sharing/nfs/nfsshare/
 tags: